LiteSpeed Web Server: 5 Reasons to Make the Switch

 Q: Is LiteSpeed faster than other web servers?

 A: The event-driven architecture gives LSWS and OpenLiteSpeed the edge over process-driven web servers like Apache.
-The unique caching engine is just about as good as anything on the market, and, at least for the time being, LiteSpeed has outpaced everyone else when it comes to HTTP/3 implementation.
+The unique caching engine is as good as anything on the market, and, at least for the time being, LiteSpeed has outpaced everyone else when it comes to HTTP/3 implementation.
 This has the potential to bring in yet more performance benefits.

 Q: What is LSWS used for?